RorySpeirs/narwhaldevs-pulsegen/README.md

-# narwhaldevs-pulsegen
+# ndpulsegen
-The main Narwhal Devices Pulse Generator interface repo.
-It has a different name and layout than before.
+The computer based software to communicate with the Narwhal Devices Pulse Generator